 Figure 1 (above) – MRI image showing diffuse bone oedema in the distal phalanx and navicular bone (green arrows) and effusion of the coffin joint (yellow arrow)

 Standing surgery was performed in an attempt to widen the penetrating tract likely caused by a foreign body and allow better drainage and improve the horse’s comfort level.
-The patient’s comfort level did not improve over the next few days so further imaging, CT scan, was performed to allow quick reassessment of the tract and pedal bone.
+The patient’s comfort level did not improve over the next few days so further imaging, with Vision CT, was performed to allow quick reassessment of the tract and pedal bone.

 CT imaging showed the extent of the solar hoof defect and the extension of pathology both dorsally and proximally within the pedal bone.